ryanmsnyder/nix-config/README.md

 2. Enable karabiner_grabber and karabiner_observer in Settings > Privacy & Security > Input Monitoring.

+On macOS Sequoia, I also needed to enable Karabiner's Driver Extension: Settings > General > Login Items & Extensions > Click on "i" icon (on the right) and then enable the .Karabiner-VirtualHIDDevice-Manager.

 ### 12. Restart Mac

 Restart your Mac so the Karabiner-Elements config will take effect.